 (a) An adult family home (AFH) licensed under chapter 70.128 RCW.

 (b) An adult residential care facility (ARC) licensed under chapter 18.20 RCW.

-(c) A mental health adult residential treatment facility under chapter 246-337 WAC.
+(c) A behavioral health adult residential treatment facility licensed under chapter 246-337 WAC.

 (d) An assisted living facility (AL) licensed under chapter 18.20 RCW.